 As the name suggests, these tests entail a professional clinician watching the patient.
 While a person is completing tasks during these tests, the clinician observes and records interactions and behaviors.
 The typical setting for direct observation tests is a lab, school, or residence.
 Family members are frequently present for these tests because their goal is to provide a baseline for pre-intervention in terms of a child’s behavior and parent-child interactions.
 Tests using direct observation include:

 - MacArthur Story Stem Battery (MSSB)

 Psych Evaluation Questions

 People who need therapy for a mental disease frequently find themselves in need of a psych evaluation.
-A psychologist will ask a patient several questions during a psych evaluation to evaluate both his mental health and medical history.
+A psychologist will ask a patient several questions during a psych evaluation to evaluate his mental health and medical history.

 Getting Ready for a Psych Evaluation

 Information from tests, questionnaires, interviews, medical examinations, observational data, and other records can all be included in a psych assessment.
 Psych tests can range in length from 30 to 90 minutes, depending on the test’s purpose.